Everything You Need to Know About Gardenia Flowers

 True gardenia flowers are white, except for Golden Magic Gardenia, which begins white and fades to yellow as the bloom matures.

-The Meaning, Symbolism and Cultural Significance of Gardenia Flowers
+The Cultural Significance of Gardenia Flowers

 Gardenia flowers have frequently featured in popular culture, the arts, and literature.
 For instance, Billie Holiday was often seen wearing a gardenia in her hair during the Jazz Era making it part of her signature style.
 Sigmund Freud was also reported to have had a particular affection for the gardenia.

 During Victorian times, wearing a gardenia to a social event signaled you were looking for a compatible mate.
-The gardenia is also the national Flower of Pakistan, and it is a prominent feature of Pakistani wedding celebrations.
+The gardenia is also the National Flower of Pakistan, and it is a prominent feature of Pakistani wedding celebrations.

 What’s more, gardenias have been heralded for their benefits during meditation practices to bring self-awareness and focus.